Do you want to disable overflow on your WordPress website?

 A web page with both horizontal and vertical scroll bars can also be disorienting for the visitor and become hard to navigate.
 It can result in people leaving your site, causing lower conversions and sales.

-Disabling overflow can be beneficial for you as it will make your site more user-friendly, create a fixed-width layout, and improve the overall responsiveness of your site.
+Disabling overflow will make your site more user-friendly, create a fixed-width layout, and improve the overall responsiveness of your site.

 With that in mind, let’s take a look at how to easily disable the overflow horizontal scroll bar in WordPress: